animegolem/pirate-extensions-extended/Bill_of_Materials.md

 3. Male 3.5mm connector

 4. Glue (Paper advises 2 part epoxy but i hate it so want to try stuff.)

+* Currently having better luck with simple gel superglue.

 5. Apple dongle or equivalent